Planar equilibria of an elastic rod wrapped around a circular capstan: Frictionless contact in the long length limit

 When $\kappa_1$ delivered by equation \eqref{eq:point_contact_long_length} hits the critical curvature $\kappa_c$ for prescribed values of $F$ and $\phi$, one-point contact transitions to line contact.
 In that case, $\theta_1$ and $\theta_2$ can be directly computed from \eqref{eq:angles_unknown} using equation \eqref{eq:frictionless_long_length_end_loads}, along with the fact that $\kappa=\kappa_c$ in the contact region.
 Consequently, the contact angle $\phi_c=\theta_1-\theta_2$ can be explicitly written as

 where the inequality ensures that the contact pressure from equation \eqref{eq:line_contact_shaer_tension_pressure}, i.e., $p_1=F\kappa_c - (1/2)B\kappa_c^3$, remains non-negative.

-The region corresponding to line contact in the $\{F,\phi\}$ space, with $p_1>0$, is shown in blue in Fig. \ref{fig:classification}a, No contact equilibria exists for the region shown in white, as the contact pressure between the capstan and the rod in that region becomes negative.
+The region corresponding to line contact in the $\{F,\phi\}$ space, with $p_1>0$, is shown in blue in Fig. \ref{fig:classification}a.
+No contact equilibria exists for the region shown in white\footnote{Note that for a given value of $B$, one can always find a finite length of the rod for which a one-point equilibrium exists at any chosen point in the white region in Fig. \ref{fig:classification}a. }, as the contact pressure between the capstan and the rod in that region becomes negative.
 The difference $\phi-\phi_c$ from \eqref{eq:angle_difference} is plotted against $F$ for different values of $B$ in Fig. \ref{fig:classification}b.
 The shear force, tension, and pressure in the contact region can be computed using \eqref{eq:line_contact_shaer_tension_pressure}, and the incoming and outgoing tail can be constructed using the same procedure as described in the end of Sect. \ref{sec:line_contact_finite_length}.

-For $\phi>2\pi$, and $F<\tfrac{1}{2}B \kappa_c^2$, the pressure required to maintain line contact between the rod and the capstan becomes negative, leading to the line contact degenerate into a two-point contact.
+For $\phi>2\pi$, and $F<\tfrac{1}{2}B \kappa_c^2$, the pressure required to maintain line contact between the rod and the capstan becomes negative, leading to line contact degenerating into two-point contact.
 In Fig. \ref{fig:classification}, the corresponding region is shown in red.
-To compute such configurations, we obtain $\theta_1$ in terms of the unknown rod curvature $\kappa_1$, at the point of contact, using equation \eqref{eq:angles_unknown}$_1$ and \eqref{eq:frictionless_long_length_end_loads}.
+To compute such configurations, we obtain $\theta_1$ in terms of the unknown curvature $\kappa_1$ at the point of contact using equation \eqref{eq:angles_unknown}$_1$ and \eqref{eq:frictionless_long_length_end_loads}.
 Thereafter, $\kappa_1$ can be obtained by solving \eqref{eq:two_point_contact_position_relation} numerically.
 Finally, the full configuration can be constructed as described towards the end of Sect. \ref{sec:two_point_finite_length}.